-Ground zinc ore and water are combined in a series of flotation cells where chemical reagents (an activator, a collector, a pH modifier and a depressant) are added and mixed, and air is then injected into the cells.
-The activator promotes flotation of the slower floating ferrites while the collector changes the surface of different minerals allowing the pyrite and zinc-rich particles to attach to the air bubbles and float to the surface of the liquid forming a froth.
-The pH modifier helps produce a higher grade of concentrate by discriminating between which particles attach themselves to the air bubbles and the depressant suppresses the attachment of certain minerals to the air bubbles so that only selected compounds will float.
-The froth, which floats to the surface, contains the majority of the zinc and iron sulfides.
-The tailings, which contain the waste minerals, are transferred to a scavenger cell, which separates any residual zinc composite from the tailings and recycles them to the flotation cell.
+Ground lead ore and water are combined in a series of flotation cells where chemical reagents (an activator, a collector, a pH modifier and a depressant) are added and mixed, and air is then injected into the cells.
+The activator promotes flotation of the slower floating ferrites while the collector changes the surface tension of different minerals allowing the pyrite and lead-rich particles to attach to the air bubbles and float to the surface of the liquid forming a froth.
+The pH modifier aids in the production of a higher grade concentrate by discriminating between which particles attach themselves to the air bubbles, and the depressant suppresses the attachment of certain minerals to the air bubbles so that only selected compounds will float.
+The froth, which floats to the surface, contains the majority of the lead and iron sulfides.
+The tailings, which contain the waste minerals, are transferred to a scavenger cell, which separates any residual lead complexes from the tailings and recycles them to the flotation cell.

-The gangue minerals are unaffected and pass through the flotation cells and are disposed of as residue, usually in a purpose-built facility, or they may be returned to the mine as backfilling for mined-out areas.
+The gangue materials fall to the bottom of the flotation cells and are disposed of as tailings, often in a dam for evaporation, or they may be returned to the mine as backfilling for mined-out areas.

-Although there are common reagents used in flotation cells, it is recommended that each processing facility refer to their own process flowsheets to identify which reagents are used and any possible compounds that may form.
+Although there are common reagents used in flotation cells, it is recommended that each processing facility refer to their own process flowsheet to identify which reagents are used and any possible compounds that may form.